approachcircle/bluebird_interpreter/README.md

 ## what's mono?

 as quoted by mono on their homepage, "Sponsored by Microsoft, Mono is an open source implementation of Microsoft's .NET Framework based on the ECMA standards for C# and the Common Language Runtime." so yeah, that's what mono is. if you want to know more, you can read more about them on the homepage of their website <a href="https://www.mono-project.com/">here</a>.

+## can i use .NET instead?

+this project is ready to be used for the .NET framework if you would prefer, you just need to copy the code over into a .NET environment and build it using .NET's build tools instead. code written in C# that is targeted for the mono framework is mostly .NET ready unless it contains using directives referring to mono libraries, and if it does, you should be able to find nuget packages and .dlls containing the library code on the nuget gallery.

 ## command list